 If you are involved in an estate and believe that the trustee managing that estate has engaged in an abuse of trust, it is advisable to speak with an experienced breach of fiduciary duty lawyer as soon as possible.
 An attorney will be able to advise on legal options and what evidence will need to be gathered to hold a trustee accountable and stop further breaches of the trustee’s fiduciary duties from damaging the estate.

 Our Chicago and Wheaton breach of fiduciary duty attorneys know how to prosecute and defend breach of trust claims and claims against executors or administrators of an estate.
 The attorneys at Lubin Austermuehle, P.C. have litigated breach of fiduciary duty, shareholder oppression, and business divorce lawsuits for more than three decades.
 Their diligence and success has not gone unnoticed with Super Lawyers naming attorneys Peter Lubin and Patrick Austermuehle a Super Lawyer and Rising Star respectively in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
-If you’d like to discuss how the experienced Illinois breach of fiduciary duty attorneys at can help, please call us toll-free at (833) 306-4933 or contact us online.
+If you’d like to discuss how the experienced Illinois breach of fiduciary duty attorneys at can help, please call us locally at 630-333-0333 or contact us online.